MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-8-Department-Veterans-Affairs/subchapter-F-Special-Categories-Contracting/part-837-Service-Contracting/subpart-837.1-Service-Contracts-General/section-837.110-70.md

-##### 837.110-70 Services provided to eligible beneficiaries. #####
+##### 837.110-70 VA solicitation provisions and contract clauses. #####

-Link to an amendment published at 84 FR 46453, Sept.
-4, 2019.

-Contracting officers shall include the clause at 852.271-70, Nondiscrimination in services provided to beneficiaries, in all solicitations and contracts covering services provided to eligible beneficiaries.
+(a) Contracting officers shall include the clause at 852.237-74, Non-Discrimination in Service Delivery, in all solicitations and contracts covering services provided to eligible beneficiaries.

+(b) The contracting officer shall insert the clause at 852.237-75, Key Personnel, in solicitations and contracts when the contracting officer will require the contractor to designate contractor key personnel.

+[84 FR 46453, Sept.
+4, 2019]